Last updated August 29th, 2021.

 But with Singapore’s lower risk and easy real estate investment as a foreigner, there’s also less money to make.
 Rental yields are very low at around 3% on average.
 Those yields decline even further if you’re renting a large condo unit exceeding 100 square meters in size.

-Condos in Singapore sell at a premium.
-The small-island nation of just over 6 million people is among Asia’s most expensive places to buy property.
+Condos in Singapore sell at a premium compared to neighboring countries in Asia.
+The small-island nation of just over 6 million people is among the region’s most expensive places to buy property.

 Remember that Singapore is one of the most expensive cities in the entire world as well.
 The minimum price of entry is far higher than in most other places.
 In fact, Hong Kong is the only city in all of Asia that’s pricier than Singapore.